matestack/matestack-ui-core/docs/getting-started/quick-start.md

 end
 ```

-## Add Matestack to the controller
+## Add Matestack to the Controller

 * [x] Reference Matestack's app and page on the controller and `index` action: